fiftysevendegreesofrad/hard-comp-fi-fiction-list/README.md

 Comp-fi hardness score: 4.5
 Overall rating *****__

-  A hard sci-fi novel with well many computer science references (programmer archeologists, open source space traders), as well as some big ideas central to the plot (locators, obscured code).
-Focuses on a WW1 era alien race being observed by multiple factions of space faring humans (which don't get along).
+  A hard sci-fi novel, in contrast with the soft sci-fi novel of the same series (readable in either order), _A Fire Upon the Deep_.
+Contains many computer science and software engineering references as well as some big ideas: from programmer archeologists to open source space traders, from stenography to obscured code.
+Focuses on an alien race going through their first world war being observed by multiple factions of space faring humans (which don't get along with each other).

 * __Lauren Ipsum (Carlos Bueno).
 Medium length.